Georgina Mazzeo Flashes Ample Underboob In A Sexy Strapless Charcoal Bikini

 The comments section also filled up with hundreds of emoji which included the heart-eyed smiley face, pink heart, and flame symbol.

 Hot swimsuit posts have been all the rage for Georgina, who has been showing off her figure on a regular basis.
-The model’s timeline is full of sultry bikini shots, with each one hotter than the last.
+The model's timeline is full of sultry bikini shots, with each one hotter than the last.
 Yesterday she dazzled her fans when she sported a leopard print two-piece that revealed a decent amount of cleavage.
-She flaunted her curves in a video for Bang Energy drink, as she walked along the beach.
+She flaunted her curves in a video for Bang Energy drink as she walked along the beach.
 In her caption, she said she had summer on her mind and soaked in the sun on a gorgeous day.
 The video was watched over 340,000 times and had 700 plus comments.